icon

 Bokashi Composting with EvenGreener

-An old favourite of ours that we couldn’t possibly leave out, the Blackwall Bokashi Bin comes in a twin pack set, so you can double the amount of food waste you transform - leaving one bin to ferment whilst filling up the other.
+The Blackwall Bokashi Bin comes as a twin-pack so you can leave one bin to ferment while filling up the other.

-A classic, simplistic design, the grey Blackwall Bokashi Bin suits all homes and kitchens.
-It comes complete with two Bokashi bins, with lids and drainage taps for each, two inner drain trays, one scoop/liquid drain cup, one push tool to flatten your food waste with, a full set of instructions, and a 3-4 month supply of Bokashi Bran (1kg in weight).
+A classic design, the bin includes one scoop/liquid drain cup, one push tool to flatten your food waste, a full set of instructions, and a 3-4 month supply of Bokashi bran (1kg in weight).

 Bokashi Composting with EvenGreener